TusharChugh/ctci-modern_cplusplus/include/trees_graphs/README.md

     e. bst can be modified to/treated as binary trees.
 This is done in the solution to few problem sets here.
 2. Algorithms for node based DS like linked_lists and tree/graphs often are simpler to implement with recursion.
 3. DFS can be implemented with recursively or iteratively (using stack).
 Intuitively recursion used stacks as well.

+## Graphs
+1. Refer to adj_list_graph.h and graph_grid.h for adjacency list based and grid (matrix) based graph respectively.
+2. A* search sample implementation is in recursion_dp/robot_grid.h